 Each of the bastions here is name.
 Es Revelli is a half bastion that protects the path into the enclosure from the Molina, a long carved out stairway leading out to the Santa Tecla Bastion, which after the extensions, no longer serves its original defensive purposes.

 We take the steep stone stairway.
-It is well let and music wafts down however there is no light visible at the end of the tunnel and at this time we don’t actually know how long it is or where it leads.
-It curves around, past the busker with his guitar, and emerges onto the Saint Bernat Basion (Boulard de Sant Bernat) which is much higher up, due to our steep stairs ascent (Sata Fosc).
+It is well lit and music wafts down to reach our ears.
+However there is no light visible at the end of the tunnel.
+We don’t know how long it is or where it leads.
+The passage curves around, past the busker with his guitar, and emerges onto the Saint Bernat Basion (Boulard de Sant Bernat).
+It’s much, much higher up.
+The steep climb has brought us out onto a wonderful view point.

 Castle Keep

 Next to the castle is the Evissa Cathedral.
-The original church was extended in the 14th Century and further chapels were added in the 16th Century with restoration works being carried out during the early 18th Century, giving the church its current Baroque features.
+The original church was extended in the 14th Century, further chapels were added in the 16th Century and restoration works undertaken during the early 18th Century.
+This is what gives the church its current Baroque features.

 Unfortunately both the cathedral and the castle appear closed today.
 Likewise the La Civia, the tourist office, which is situated in close proximity to both.
-La Civia is contained in a rather interesting building from the Middle Ages with a noteworthy late medieval period door and was the traditional office of the local legal authorities.
+La Civia is contained in a rather interesting building from the Middle Ages.
+There is a noteworthy late medieval period door, it was the traditional office of the local legal authorities.
 Today it is not serving as anything given that it is closed.
 Although the views from the observation area at Mirador Plaça de la Catedral make you feel like you are on top of the world.

-We descend from the upper town through he maze of sun dabbled streets with pockets of summer blooms against white washed walls.
-Just as I am feeling we might be walking in the wrong direction we pop out at the bottom of a long line of winding path on to a busy street lined with little shops and restaurants.
-Through a couple of large open doorways and we are through the walls of a lower fortification and back into the lower town area.
+We descend from the upper town through he maze of sun dabbled streets.
+Pockets of summer blooms bright against white washed walls.
+Just as I am feeling we might be walking in the wrong direction we pop out at the bottom of a long line of winding path on to a busy street.
+Lined with little shops and restaurants we’re back in the tourist area.
+Through a couple of large open doorways, the walls of a lower fortifications appear the lower town once again unfolds.

-A brief gelato in Sa Renya and we wait for the return ferry back to the marina which then requires only a short walk back to the ship.
+A brief gelato in Sa Renya and we wait for the return ferry back to the Marina.
+From here it’s only a short walk to the ship.

-Sun drenched hed views of the Dalt Vila from afar sink into a darkness that sparkles as light illuminate the fortifications that we so enthusiastically climbed during the hot sunlight only hours before.
+Sun drenched views of the Dalt Vila sink into a darkness that sparkles as light illuminate the fortifications.
+It was only hours ago that we so enthusiastically climbed those steps during the hot sunlight.

 Good To Know

 The Dalt Vila as well as the lower town is easily walkable.
 You can also walk here around the harbor from the marina although the local ferries are frequent and affordable.
-Seek out tours from the port in the old town rather than at the marina and in peak season, book tours and private boats/transfers well in advance to avoid disappointment.
+Seek out tours from the port in the old town rather than at the Marina.
+In peak season, book tours and private boats/transfers well in advance to avoid disappointment.

 Would I Return?

 Yes.
 Especially if I could go back to 1999.
-I feel a bit like I have missed the boat, so to speak, here amongst all the partygoers waking after midday.
-I would like to take one of those private tours though and float for a while in the azure sea of the postcards and while away an afternoon kicking at the sand with nothing on my mind but music, love and what to wear tonight…..
+I feel a bit like I have missed the boat, so to speak.
+Here amongst all the partygoers waking after midday.
+I would like to take one of those private tours without a care in the world.
+Float for a while in the azure sea of the postcards and while away an afternoon kicking at the sand with nothing on my mind but music, love and what to wear tonight…..

 One Reply to “Dalt Vila”